Luminova Framework

 feature.app.hmvc=enable

-Scan Start URL
+Application Start URL (Development Only)

 dev.app.start.url (string)Specifies the starting URL of your project's front controller.
 This URL is used when generating sitemaps.Ensure it points directly to your front controller (e.g., http://localhost/public/, http://localhost/my-project/public/, or http://localhost:port/).